tholian-network/stealth/README.md

 - It uses so-called optimizers to render only the good parts of HTML and CSS.
 These optimizers make sure that no client or peer ever receives any malicious or unwanted content, and it is written on-disk-cache (which is shared later to other peers) to ensure that particularly.
-All optimizers are across all modes, the modes decide what content is included (e.g. `mode >= 'stealth'` includes images and videos).
+All optimizers are applied across all modes, and the modes decide what content or media is included.

 - It uses whitelist-based `Site Modes` that decide what to load, with incrementally allowed features (or media types).
 By default, the Stealth Browser will load